 “Continuing” graduate assistants should be notified in writing as soon as possible, and should notify the Director of Graduate Studies of acceptance or rejection within a reasonable time period.

-Students complete their graduate requirements through course work, passing a comprehensive examination, and performing an acceptable thesis.
+Students complete their graduate requirements through course work, passing a comprehensive examination, and writing a thesis consisting of original research.

-A minimum of 33 semester hours of credit is necessary (including 6 semester hours for the thesis itself).
-Students must maintain an overall GPA of 3.0 or higher.
-They must earn a grade of A or B in the core courses: SOCI 675 (Sociological Statistics), SOCI 676 (Advanced Research Methodology), SOCI 677 (Qualitative Research Methods), SOCI 670 (Classical Sociological Theory), and SOCI 671 (Contemporary Sociological Theory).
+A minimum of 33 semester hours of credit is necessary (including 6 semester hours for the thesis itself) for obtaining the Master’s degree.
+Students must maintain an overall GPA of 3.0 or higher in their coursework.

 When special circumstances prevent a student’s completing the requirements of a course, the instructor may, at her or his discretion, assign a grade of “incomplete” (I).
-However, the students should diligently strive to avoid such grades by completing all of the required work in their courses by the end of the semester.
-An incomplete, if the work is not completed prior to the beginning of the next semester, adds to the student’s workload, and is likely to have a negative cumulative effect on the student’s progress.
-If the work is not completed by the date specified by the university each semester (see www.niu.edu for a calendar of dates), the grade is changed to an “F”.
+However, students should diligently strive to avoid such grades by completing all of the required work in their courses by the end of the semester.
+An incomplete, if the work is not completed prior to the beginning of the next semester, adds to the student’s workload, and thus is likely to have a negative cumulative effect on the student’s progress in the program.
+If the work is not completed by the date specified by the university each semester (see www.niu.edu) the grade is changed to an “F.”

 Dating from the first course applied toward the requirements of the master’s program, a student has a maximum of 6 consecutive years in which to complete all requirements for the master’s degree.
 This includes all work taken as a student-at-large, as well as any transfer credit accepted toward the degree.